cyberbobcity/setup-my-mac/README.md

 To start, I'll do the following steps below and copy the 3 lines and paste them into Terminal to start the script.

 ## Steps
+1. ONLY DURING BETA -  Download latest Xcode 12 install it. https://developer.apple.com/download/more/?=xcode

-1. ONLY DURING BETA -  Download latest beta of Command Line Tools for Xcode and install it
+2. ONLY DURING BETA -  Download latest beta of Command Line Tools for Xcode and install it. https://developer.apple.com/download/more/?=xcode

 2. Open and sign into the Mac App Store so that it can download your apps.